winglang/ocix/ocix/resources/bucket.md

 addFile(key: str, path: str, encoding?: str): void
 ```

-Upload a file from the system folder to the bucket when the app is deployed.
+Upload a file from the system folder to the `Bucket` when the app is deployed.

 ###### Parameters <a id="Bucket.addFile.parameters"></a>